Electrification, Hybridization & Alternative fuels

 Interactive evaluations of a virtual prototype on a driving simulator

-Vehicle dynamics and NVH simulator solutions sales
+Gary Newton Vehicle dynamics and NVH simulator solutions sales VI-grade USA

 This presentation will show how a driving simulator can leverage a virtual prototype to create an interconnected driving experience.
 One where multiple attributes like NVH, vehicle dynamics, HMI, ADAS and other functions can come together to provide a realistic evaluation for sign-off and validate target achievement.
 Given the push for a more refined customer experience in off-highway vehicles, this discussion is more critical now than ever.
 Being able to evaluate multiple factors in full context is not only smart but cost-effective and fast.
 Driving simulators are no longer a nice-to-have, but an engineering necessity.